How to Clear Cloudy Pool Water Fast

 4. Use a Clarifier of Flocculant (Optional)

-If your pool water is still cloudy after addressing the 3 Cs, a pool clarifier can give you an extra hand with clearing up your water.
-It’s a gentle option that works well with most systems, especially cartridge filters, which are the most commonly found in SoCal pools.
-At Cabana Pools, we usually use pool clarifiers when your water is mostly clear but still a little bit hazy.
+If your water is still cloudy after addressing the 3 Cs, a pool clarifier can lend an extra hand.
+It’s gentle and works well with most systems, especially cartridge filters, which are often in SoCal pools.
+At Cabana Pools, we usually use clarifiers when water is mostly clear but slightly hazy.

 Photo Credit: gbeaty | Pixabay